 In the decade since Nudge was published, there has been a growing body of research that examines how to effectively bring about behaviour change.
 Simultaneously, businesses and governments around the world have started to see the potential in designing programs, policies, services, and products for how people actually behave.
 Integrating BI into policy and product development and design provides an alternative to complex legislation and/or costly marketing; BI changes often cost very little to test and implement, yet have large impacts.

-Governments and organizations around the world are building BI capacity into their operations to address a host of issues.
+Governments and organizations around the world are building BI capacity into their operations.
 At last count, there were well over 200 BI units around the world; Canada is no exception with BI units at the federal, provincial, and municipal levels of government and BI being actively used by over a dozen Crown corporations and within many leading Canadian businesses.

 Resources for BC

 Nudge: Improving Decisions about Health, Wealth, and Happiness by Richard Thaler & Cass Sunstein